 First things first: When it comes to finding the best foundation for your skin, there are a few important considerations.
 You first need to find a formula that fits your skin type.
 If you want the best foundation for oily skin, for example, you'd be better off reaching for a matte foundation with buildable coverage and a powdery texture that'll absorb excess oil and fight shine.

 The best foundations for dry skin, on the other hand, will be packed with hydrating moisture boosters to help keep dry, flaky skin at bay.
-"Work from your skin type—if you're oily, you want a foundation that has oil-absorbing and pore-refining properties such as Nars All Day Luminous Weightless Foundation (£32)," advises Anna Priadka, lead stylist at Nars.
+"Work from your skin type—if you're oily, you want a foundation that has oil-absorbing and pore-refining properties such as Nars All Day Luminous Weightless Foundation," advises Anna Priadka, lead stylist at Nars.
 "If you’re prone to dryness, something with emollient-rich properties in either cream or liquid is best."

 You should also decide what level of coverage you want.
 If you like a barely there, natural look, opt for a sheer, buildable formula.
 If it's full coverage you're after, a heavier stick-formula foundation or a more viscous liquid formula may be the best choice for you.

 Once you've found your dream formula (which we're ready to help you with), how do you find the right hue?
-"To find the best foundation colour, make sure you swatch at least three shades across your cheek and look for the shade that disappears, as this is your perfect match," Hannah Martin, a senior pro artist at Bobbi Brown, tells us.
+"To find the best foundation color, make sure you swatch at least three shades across your cheek and look for the shade that disappears, as this is your perfect match," Hannah Martin, a senior pro artist at Bobbi Brown, tells us.

 "Double-check your chosen shade on your forehead, as this is often the warmest tone on the face," Martin continues.
-"If you're unsure between two tones, it's often more flattering to opt for the shade that's slightly warmer, as a colour slightly too light can make you look tired and washed out.
-Avoid colour-testing on your neck or back of your hand, as your face is often a different tone," she says.
+"If you're unsure between two tones, it's often more flattering to opt for the shade that's slightly warmer, as a color slightly too light can make you look tired and washed out.
+Avoid color-testing on your neck or back of your hand, as your face is often a different tone," she says.